Security is Responsibility of the User

 Hacking is one thing but divulging is another.
 This is a practice that should be corrected in most cases.
 People fail to realize the importance of their participation in a network.
 No matter how great a security barrier is against any outside intruders, security protection includes making sure that the trusted employee is indeed a reliable one.
 In short, cleaning up the bad vibes and potential threats start internally rather than external.

-Categories: IT Security Basics, Network Security, Security Policies
+Filed Under: IT Security Basics, Network Security, Security Policies Tagged With: computer, legal action, network, password, security, username

 Flaws in Domain Name Service Providers